Bernard 80 GR: Operational history

-After completing the transformation into the 81 GR in August, planning began for an attempt on the straight line record with a flight from Oran to South America, which would also win a one million franc prize.
+After completing the transformation into the 81 GR in August, planning began for an attempt on the straight-line record with a flight from Oran to South America, which would also win a one-million-franc prize.
 The attempt was blocked by the unwillingness of the French authorities to grant clearance, partly in response to the recent Dewoitine 33 crash.
-Instead, there was an attempt to regain the closed circuit record.
+Instead, there was an attempt to regain the closed-circuit record.
 On 29 December the 81 GR, carrying 8,500 L (1,870 Imp gal, 2,245 USgal) of fuel and piloted by Mermoz, attempted to take off.
-After a deliberately after a long run the tail lifted and the large propeller hit the ground, the undercarriage collapsed and the 81 GR slid on its belly, fortunately without catching fire.
+After a deliberately long run the tail lifted and the large propeller hit the ground, the undercarriage collapsed, and the 81 GR slid on its belly, fortunately without catching fire.
 Mermoz and Mailloux escaped with a few bruises.

 After its repair the 81 GR made a second and final attempt to regain the record.
-Even during take-off from Istres on 18 October 1932, Mermoz noticed the aileron controls were slack, the ailerons themselves vibrated and there were large oscillations of the wings, with amplitude as much as 1 m.
+Even during take-off from Istres on 18 October 1932, Mermoz noticed the aileron controls were slack.
+The ailerons themselves vibrated and there were large oscillations of the wings, with amplitude as much as 1 m.
 He dumped most of the fuel and returned, landing safely.
 It turned out that the wing oscillations were excited by a very stiff undercarriage suspension that transmitted ground forces into the wings, the motion of which damaged the aileron control runs.